 The Exploratorium on SF's Pier 15 and 17 offers two activities on Thursday nights for those 21 and older.
 On the first Thursday of the month, they host a theme party called After Dark.
 The party includes topics that range from music, to light, to human perception topics.

 You will find a cash bar as well as several small, first come, first served events related to that week's theme.

 The Exploratorium is also open the other Thursdays each month for those 21 and older.
 On these nights, you can visit this science and human perception museum as you would during the day, but without the crowds.

 If you love baseball, there is no better place to be then watching the Giants on a Thursday night in San Francisco.
-They play from April to late September each year at Oracle Park (formerly AT&T Park).
+They play from April to late September each year at Oracle Park.

 The Giants play about every other Thursday throughout the season.
 They take on teams such as the Los Angeles Dodgers, the San Diego Padres, and the Arizona Diamondbacks.

 Thursday night games in San Francisco usually start at around 7:15pm.
 They also have a handful of afternoon games too.
 Make sure to bring along a jacket as it gets cool in the park after the sun goes down.

 The Golden State Warriors also have several games each season on Thursday in San Francisco.
 You will find games against top rated teams such as the Miami Heat, the Dallas Mavericks, and the Phoenix Suns.